 Iowa Teacher Loan Forgiveness

 UNI Curriculum & Instruction/SLS Scholarships: By January 15 of each year, qualified applicants may apply for SLS scholarships of $1000 (Rigmor Madsen and/or Mary Lou Kirk).

 Graduate Assistantship or Tuition Scholarship: Students working toward a graduate degree full time (9 graduate credits or more), who wish to work 10 or 20 hours a week on campus in the department, may apply for a Graduate Assistantship.
 Graduate Tuition Scholarships are also available for full-time students.

 Dates to note

 You can apply at any time.
 We will start a new cohort group in August, 2014.
-Applicants who complete the application and writing exam by April 1, 2014, will be given first consideration.
+Applicants who complete the application and writing exam by June 2, 2014, will be given full consideration.

 The proctored writing test will be administered from our office following your application using local proctors arranged by the applicant.
 Please contact Alisa Weeks using the information below to set this up at your earliest convenience.
 After completing this and after your application file has arrived in our office, you will be contacted by a letter from our department office to notify you of your admission decision.
 The next cohort starts after August 2014 are tentatively planned for January 2015 and August 2015.